DevanshiWork1404/CropNexus-AI/README.md

 # 🌱 AgroSmart AI – Crop Recommendation System

-AgroSmart AI is a Machine Learning-based crop recommendation system that suggests the most suitable crops based on soil nutrients and environmental conditions.
-The system analyzes parameters such as Nitrogen (N), Phosphorus (P), Potassium (K), temperature, humidity, pH, and rainfall to provide accurate crop predictions.
+AgroSmart AI is an intelligent crop recommendation system that helps users identify the most suitable crops based on their surrounding environmental conditions.
+By simply entering the temperature of their location, along with other key factors like soil nutrients, humidity, pH, and rainfall, the system analyzes the data using a machine learning model to generate accurate crop suggestions.
+Designed to be simple and practical, it allows farmers and users to make better agricultural decisions without needing deep technical knowledge.
+The project focuses on real-world usability, making crop selection smarter, faster, and more efficient.
 ---

 ## Features